Interfaith love a risk amid India's Hindu nationalist surge

 People are also reading…

-“This conspiracy theory demonizes the Muslim as the other and creates victimhood and fears in the Hindus that India is going to be converted into a Muslim country,” said Mohan Rao, a retired professor of social sciences at New Delhi's Jawaharlal Nehru University who has researched interfaith marriages.
-“It’s absurd.”
+“This conspiracy theory demonizes the Muslim as the other and creates victimhood and fears in the Hindus that India is going to be converted into a Muslim country,” said Mohan Rao, a retired professor of social sciences at New Delhi’s Jawaharlal Nehru University who has researched interfaith marriage.

 Gopal Krishna Agarwal, a BJP spokesman, said the party has no objection in principle to interfaith marriages, which are legal, but suggested that concerns about “love jihad” are valid.

-“BJP is not completely against interfaith marriages.
-Basically, it is an individual choice,” Agarwal said.
-“But to lure somebody through financial means, or some coercion, or some sort of motive to convert, that is not acceptable.”
+“To lure somebody through financial means, or some coercion, or some sort of motive to convert, that is not acceptable,” Agarwal said.

 India’s National Investigation Agency and some court rulings have rejected the “love jihad” theory as baseless.
 Census data show the country’s religious mix has been stable since 1951, and India remains predominantly Hindu with Muslims making up about 14% of its nearly 1.4 billion people.